 Integrating life and learning, the arts are integral in the development of the whole person, and as such, the arts are a cornerstone of a student's educational experience at Antilles School.
-The arts provide a distinctive means of express, capturing students' creativity, passions, and emotions, and allowing them to explore novel ideas, subject matter, and cultures.
+The arts provide a distinctive means of expression, capturing students' creativity, passions, and emotions, and allowing them to explore novel ideas, subject matter, and cultures.
 The arts enrich a students' understanding of the world around them, and broadens their perspective on traditional academics.

 Athletics is a valuable component of the learning and social experiences of Antilles students, advancing opportunities to develop favorable habits of mind, to cultivate confidence and skills, and to commit and contribute to team endeavors.
-Athletics offers occasions for service to others, to develop fellowship and good will with the community, to promote self-realization of goals, contributing to students' preparation for adult life in a democratic society.
+Athletics offers opportunities for service to others, to develop fellowship and good will with the community, to promote self-realization of goals, and to contribute to students' preparation for adult life in a democratic society.
 Through participation in athletics, students experience interscholastic competition, coaches, teammates, opponents, game officials, spectators and fans, and the celebrations and challenges of competitive winning and losing.
 Students participating in the athletic program have expanded opportunities to develop personal responsibility, self-regulation and self-confidence, and to learn the value of dedicated practice, teamwork, and sportsmanship.
 Participation in athletics fosters school spirit, leadership, a sense of team, and unity of purpose.

 Service is an integral component of student life at Antilles School.
 We believe service learning and community service activities present unique co-curricular learning for students of all ages - offering time and opportunities for students to investigate social issues and participate in civic action in order to affect valuable change for others.
-Service learning events enhance classroom activities with handson, team field experiences, expanding students' creative and critical thinking skills.
+Service learning events enhance classroom activities with hands- on, team field experiences, expanding students' creative and critical thinking skills.
 Community service is an independent pursuit, which challenges each student to find purposeful ways in which to volunteer and serve the community.
-Upper school students must perform 100 hours of community service as a requirement for graduation; many students exceed the minimum.